Enforcement Rules of the Name Act

 Article 7

-The credentials for applying for alteration of a surname pursuant to provisions mentioned in Paragraph 1 of Article 8 are as follows:
+The credentials for applying for alteration of a surname in accordance with the provisions in Article 8, Paragraph 1 of the Act are as follows:

-1. The credentials of acknowledgment of paternity or revocation of such acknowledgment, where the application is made pursuant to Subparagraph 1.
+1. The credentials for acknowledgment of paternity or revocation of such acknowledgment, where the application is made in accordance with Subparagraph 1.

-2. The credentials of a court’s judgment document and Court's Final Verdict, where the application is made pursuant to Subparagraph 2; the credentials for an adoption termination agreement where the adoptive child is an adult.
+2. The credentials of a court’s judgment document and the Court’s Final Verdict, where the application is made in accordance with Subparagraph 2; the credentials for an adoption termination agreement where the adoptive child is an adult.

-3. The credentials that can sufficiently prove the correct family name, where the application is made pursuant to Subparagraph 3.
+3. The credentials that can sufficiently prove the correct family name, where the application is made in accordance with Subparagraph 3.

-4. The credentials for surname alteration, where the application is made pursuant to Subparagraph 5.
+4. The credentials for surname alteration, where the application is made in accordance with Subparagraph 5.

-If the credentials mentioned above can be verified according to the household registration record, they shall be approved by the household registration authorities.
+If the credentials mentioned above can be verified via the household registration record, they shall be approved by the household registration authorities.

-1. The credentials of acknowledgment of paternity or revocation of such acknowledgment, where the application is made pursuant to Subparagraph 1.
+1. The credentials for acknowledgment of paternity or revocation of such acknowledgment, where the application is made in accordance with Subparagraph 1.

-2. The credentials of a court’s judgment document and Court's Final Verdict, where the application is made pursuant to Subparagraph 2; the credentials for an adoption termination agreement where the adoptive child is an adult.
+2. The credentials of a court’s judgment document and the Court’s Final Verdict, where the application is made in accordance with Subparagraph 2; the credentials for an adoption termination agreement where the adoptive child is an adult.

-3. The credentials that can sufficiently prove the correct family name, where the application is made pursuant to Subparagraph 3.
+3. The credentials that can sufficiently prove the correct family name, where the application is made in accordance with Subparagraph 3.

-4. The credentials for surname alteration, where the application is made pursuant to Subparagraph 5.
+4. The credentials for surname alteration, where the application is made in accordance with Subparagraph 5.

-If the credentials mentioned above can be verified according to the household registration record, they shall be approved by the household registration authorities.
+If the credentials mentioned above can be verified via the household registration record, they shall be approved by the household registration authorities.

 Article 8